 It is a synthetic medication, and it used to be widely prescribed by doctors and pharmacists as a sleep aid for the treatment of insomnia, as well as an anti-anxiety medication and a medication for depression.

 Barbiturates were originally advertised as being completely safe for extended use and without any negative side effects or potential for abuse.
-This was unfortunately not the case as in 1966, barbiturates became a popular street drug and the UK seen 16 million barbiturate prescriptions diverted from the medical supply chain and sold on the black market.
+This was unfortunately not the case as in 1966, barbiturates became a popular street drug and the EU seen 16 million barbiturate prescriptions diverted from the medical supply chain and sold on the black market.

 Benzodiazepines, that remain widely used today, were first discovered accidently by Leo Sternbach, an Austrian chemist in 1955, and then developed by the Swiss pharmaceutical company Hoffmann-La Roche, into the well-known diazepam (Valium) in 1963.